 A conventional fish finder uses sonar to collect information about what’s going on under the water and then it displays what it finds on a screen.
 It helps the angler by telling him more about the water and how to find the fish.

 These units usually detect depth, temperature, and major structures like plants, sunken boats, and other objects.
 However, the amount of detail provided will vary significantly based on many factors.
-One of these would be the best fish finder for kayak, canoe, or boat.
+One of these would be the best fish finder for kayaks, canoe, or boat.

 A basic fish finder will display crude, undetailed images while a high-end fish finder will show what look like photographs as it interprets the information it gathers via sonar.
 This rich detail can make it so much easier to read, but more complicated to set up or use.